 2. Dress Professionally

-So, you wore you best suit for interview, however noted that no one else had one on… what to wear?
+So, you wore your best suit for the interview, however noted that no one else had one on… what to wear?
 Your best bet for your first day and week is to try assimilating.
-DON’T try stand out by wearing your most fashion forward get-up, you don’t want your new colleagues talking more about your wardrobe than your professionalism, great ideas and friendly demeanour.
-Also ensure you have hair and nails clean and styled – no chipped nail polish or dirty hair in a ponytail.
+DON’T try to stand out by wearing your most fashion-forward get-up, you don’t want your new colleagues talking more about your wardrobe than your professionalism, great ideas and friendly demeanour.
+Also, ensure you have hair and nails clean and styled – no chipped nail polish or dirty hair in a ponytail.
 For the guys, no big shaggy-over face-Justin-Bieberesque do’s and dirty chewed nails!
-Ladies, a bit of make-up never killed anyone, so best face forward with at least some mascara and lip gloss – however draw the line before Saturday night smoky eyes and over the top lips!
-Keep tattoos covered, wear closed toe shoes, and definitely no cleavage or thighs out!!
+Ladies, keep makeup to a minimum, you don't want your Friday night look to be distracting the interviewer from what you are actually saying.
+Keep tattoos covered, wear closed toe shoes, and not too much skin on show!
 Sound like school?
 Well you’re about to enter another playground, with the same cliques, rumours and whispers, however this time your chance to get to the big time will be influenced by how others perceive you.

-3. Be ready to work; not tired, hungover or lacking enthusiam
+3. Be ready to work; not tired, hungover or lacking enthusiasm

 4. Be friendly, not imposing